-Grenfell is Henry Lawson country.
-The celebrated poet with the distinctive moustache was born here in a tent on the goldfields in 1867.
-Grenfell remembers him with the Henry Lawson Obelisk on Lawson Drive just off Henry Lawson Way, a stone’s throw from Lawson Oval.
-There’s a bust of Henry Lawson on Main Street where you can listen to audio readings of his poems … and that man sitting on the bench at the corner of Main and Forbes Streets.
-Yes, it’s a life-size bronze statue of Henry.
+Subsequent to this gold rush one of Australia’s best-known writers and poet Henry Lawson was born on the Grenfell gold fields in 1867.
+An Obelisk stands tall at the site of where he was born, along with signage depicting his life.
+There’s a bust of Henry Lawson on Main Street where you can listen to audio readings of his poems; and take a seat on the bench at the corner of Main and Forbes Streets for a selfie with the life-size bronze statue of Henry.

-The annual Henry Lawson Festival in June celebrates the creative arts, and has spawned a vibrant new creative community within the town.
-Dip your lid to Henry.
+The annual Henry Lawson Festival in June celebrates the creative arts and has spawned a vibrant new creative community within the town.